CrowdStrike/logscale-community-content/Queries-Only/README.md

 # LogScale and FLTR Queries

 These are standalone queries for LogScale and FLTR, often situational to CVEs and ATT&CK techniques.
-Many of them are posted on the [CrowdStrike subreddit](https://www.reddit.com/r/crowdstrike/), including [Cool Query Friday](https://www.reddit.com/r/crowdstrike/?f=flair_name%3A%22CQF%22).
+Many of them are posted in the [CrowdStrike subreddit](https://www.reddit.com/r/crowdstrike/), including [Cool Query Friday](https://www.reddit.com/r/crowdstrike/?f=flair_name%3A%22CQF%22).

 # Submitting Queries